Stuttgart-Obertürkheim station: History

-In 1994, the Stuttgart tram line 26 was converted to standard gauge as Stadtbahn line 4, but it was cut back to end at Untertürkheim station.
+In 1994, the Stuttgart tram line 4 was converted to standard gauge as Stadtbahn line 4, but it was cut back to end at Untertürkheim station.
 It has never been extended to Obertürkheim.
-Likewise an extension of the trolley bus from Untertürkheim has received no encouragement.
+Likewise an extension of the trolleybus route from Untertürkheim has received no encouragement.

 Rail services

 The station is served by line S 1 of the Stuttgart S-Bahn.
 Platform track 5 is used for S-Bahn services towards Bad Cannstatt and track 6 for services towards Esslingen.
 Tracks 2 and 4 are used for long-distance passenger and freight traffic.
 Tracks 1 and 3 have been removed.
 The platforms can be reached through a tunnel, which runs between the main station building and the park-and-ride car park.

 Obertürkheim station is classified by Deutsche Bahn as a category 4 station.

 S-Bahn

 Long-distance buses

 Since 1 April 2010, one of the two bus terminals that have been established to replace the central bus station in Stuttgart as a result of the Stuttgart 21 project has been located on the west side of the station.